d12frosted/elpa-mirror/nongnu/org-mime-readme.txt

 ..
 3. Beautify quoted mail when replying
 ..
 4. Export options
 ..
 5. Latex export problem
 ..
-6. The exported HTML is wrong
+6. fix exported plain text and html
 ..
 7. Keep gpg signatures outside of multipart
 ..
 8. ASCII export options for text/plain
 ..
 9. Prompt for confirmation if message has no HTML